 c.
 Members shall not be eligible to serve more than two successive full terms.

 C13.04.
-A Mutual Ministry Committee is established.
-It shall be a standing committee.
+A Mutual Ministry Committee may be established.
+It shall be a standing committee if established.
 The Mutual Ministry Committee shall serve as a confidant and as a support group to the pastors and staff of Bethel Lutheran Church.

 BYLAWS